 This 3 part series explores the challenges of resolving transnational legal cyber security and risk disputes in uncertainty and complexity, amplified by the pace of technological change, with a particular focus on ASEAN.

-The first of the Menzies Cyber Law Series will be held on Thursday 22nd April at 5:00pm via Zoom.
-Please register here or click the image below.
+The first of the Menzies Cyber Law Series was held in April via Zoom.
+This can be viewed here or click the image below.